Pulling in $50,000 in sponsorships alone in about a month. Can it be done? Sure.

 But as the Foundr team and I set out to do just that, starting with a grand total of $0 mind you, I found myself facing down the barrel of the harder question:

 How to get sponsored?

-So pulling that kind of money out of thin air is bit of a challenge.
+Pulling that kind of money out of thin air is a bit of a challenge.
 Also, making sponsorship deals can take a bit of time.

 I first embarked on this task back when we were running our very first Kickstarter campaign, and selling our very first physical product, the Foundr V1.0 book.
 The campaign was already in motion, and I was stupid enough to say, “How can we get guaranteed backers, and not just hope people will buy our book?”

 Definitely one meeting where I should have kept my mouth shut.

 But at Foundr, we run fast and lean.
 We wanted to hit at least $200,000 for our first crowdfunding campaign in support of our book.
 And that is a crap-ton of books to sell.